Let me ask you a question:

 If you find many stances of duplicated content like we do here, go back and in the left column, click on “Download Site Report.”

-Then work your way through each duplicate content issue until they are all resolved.
 If you optimize your site by clearing out your duplicate content you have ticked off one of the key factors.

 Find Missing Canonical Tags